chuchunf/leetcode-scala-3/src/main/scala/stack/stack.md

   - Hashmap works when we just need to know existence instead of actual operation of each item
   - Stack works when we only need to know the local optimal value related to the problem

+Tips
+- Store the index instead of actual value

 ### 155. Min Stack
 ```scala
   private var head: Option[Node[T]] = None